liesel-devs/liesel_gam/docs/source/welcome.md

-This title is short and catchy, but does not convey the full range of models covered by this library.
+This title is short and catchy, but does not convey the full range of models covered by this Python library.
 We could also say:

 - Bayesian Generalized Additive Models for **Location, Scale, and Shape** (and beyond)
 - Bayesian **Structured Additive Distributional Regression**